 Most trailers are towed at or near maximum loads during hot weather and then are left idle for months.
 In normal use, oils in the tire come to the surface during flexing and protect the rubber from ultraviolet light.
-But when the tires are long idle, natural aging may cause the rubber to crack prematurely, especially in the sidewall area.
+But when the trailer tires sit idle too long, natural aging may cause the rubber to crack prematurely, especially in the sidewall area.
 Trailer tires over 5 years old should be inspected by a tire expert for cracking and replaced even if it has no apparent tread wear.